Vote Your Rights, Nebraska

 Every Nebraskan should have equal access to the ballot box.
 But we know that some of us have had to fight for our right to vote and overcome barriers, including voters of color, LGBTQ+ voters, students and voters with disabilities.
 It shouldn’t be that way.
 Here’s how we’re working to ensure no Nebraskan is denied their freedom to vote.

-Thousands of Nebraskans’ voting rights depend on the outcome of a lawsuit brought by the ACLU, ACLU of Nebraska and law firm Faegre Drinker on behalf of Civic Nebraska and two Nebraskans impacted by a recent directive from the state’s top elections official.
+Thousands of Nebraskans’ voting rights depended on the outcome of a lawsuit brought by the ACLU, ACLU of Nebraska and law firm Faegre Drinker on behalf of Civic Nebraska and two Nebraskans impacted by a recent directive from the state’s top elections official.
 In July, Nebraska’s secretary of state ordered county election officials to refuse to register Nebraskans with past felony convictions in defiance of a law that requires the restoration of voting rights once a Nebraskan has completed the terms of their felony sentence.
-The Nebraska Supreme Court heard arguments in late August.
-While we all wait for a decision, make sure you know your rights
+The Nebraska Supreme Court heard arguments in late August and issued an opinion in October 2024 affirmatively holding that Nebraskans with prior felony convictions who otherwise meet voting eligibility requirements can register to vote and vote as soon as they complete all the terms of their felony sentence, consistent with LB 20 passed by the Nebraska Legislature this year.

 Powering the Polls